 We would like Rights Respecting schools to talk about the ShoeShare campaign, and have more children and adults donate their old or unwanted shoes to a Clarks store for re-use.

-You could tie this in with the end of the school year, or in the autumn when children want to get rid of their old shoes – whenever suits you!
+You could tie this in with the end of the winter term, or in time for 2018 autumn when it’s time to refresh your wardrobe – or whenever suits you!